Life Update: I’m tossing up whether I want to do a Masters in Translation/Interpreting.

 I’m not sure if it’s worth it (time + money wise).
 It’ll be minimally helpful for my career (though deeply personally interesting) and I’ve been told by the course coordinator it is not a degree designed for part time study.

 Surely 1-2 subjects a semester is manageable though?
-To be fair, I’m not great with time management and am struggling to manage my life as is, but I’d like to at least explore this idea a little further – watch this space.
+I’m not sure, but I’d like to at least explore this idea a little further – watch this space.

 Start here for Part One.

 The thief looked at the boy in contempt one last time, decides there is nothing worth stealing, and knows it’s finally time for her to head out and test her skills in the wider world.

 At the end of the day, it doesn’t really matter if her family is full of the poorest souls.

 Now that she is making her own way in the world, the budding outlaw saw possibility around every corner.
 Why she could steal all over the globe from family and friends to complete strangers.
 The world is so big and much is ripe for the taking.

 Filled with gusto, her fingers twitch with excitement.